qureshiaquib/qureshiaquib.github.io/_posts/2024-6-02-Demystifying-Storage-types-in-AVS.md

 ![Connecting ESAN with AVS](https://raw.githubusercontent.com/qureshiaquib/qureshiaquib.github.io/main/assets/03062024/connecting-esan-with-avs.jpg)

 We've covered the Storage options in AVS architecture.
 I hope this will help you in sizing AVS for any new opportunity.
+Share the blogpost if you like it.

 Happy Learning!